scalazone/content/topics/patterns/destructuring.md

 We match on circles whose centres have either their *x*- or *y*-coordinates equal to `0` and construct new circles with the same color, but a new radius of `1`.
 But this code also constructs new instances of `Point`s even though the `Point` instances we matched upon do not change, even though the `Color` instances (`c`) are
-reused: the value we extract from the `Circle` is exactly the same object we use in the construction of the new `Circle` on the right-hand side of the case matches.
+reused: the `c` value we extract from the `Circle` is exactly the same object we use in the construction of the new `Circle` on the right-hand side of the case matches.

 As the `center` value for each new circle is left unchanged, we would prefer to reuse the same value, without constructing a new `Point` instance, and thankfully, we can pattern match on a scrutinee's structure at the